ytthuan/LeoSQLServerRServices/README.md

 **Develop models in R IDE**.
 SQL Server ML services allows Data Scientists to develop solutions in an R IDE (such as RStudio, Visual Studio R Tools) with Open Source R / Python or Microsoft ML Server, using data residing in SQL Server, and computing done in-database.

 **Operationalize models in SQL**.
 Once the model development is completed, the model (data processing, feature engineering, training, saved models, and production scoring) can be deployed to SQL Server using T-SQL Stored Procedures, which can be run within SQL environment (such as SQL Server Management Studio) or called by applications to make predictions.

+**Templates can be easily deployed to Azure using the `Deploy to Azure` button on the templates' readme pages.**

 ## Available Templates